 Earn Your RN to BSN Degree at PLNU

 If you’ve already earned your ADN or ASN and are looking to enhance your skillset, career opportunities, or salary earnings, pursuing your bachelor’s degree might be the right choice for you.
-At PLNU, we offer hybrid and online options for our RN to BSN Adult Degree Completion Program.
+At PLNU, we offer hybrid and online options for our RN to BSN Accelerated Undergraduate Program.
 And employers throughout San Diego County recognize the quality of their employees who come from PLNU.

 Courses such as Communicating and Following Faithfully, Caring Faithfully in the Community, and Leading Faithfully in Diverse Health Systems can help you prepare for a rewarding career as an RN or prepare for a long-term career in a clinical or administrative job.
 Learn more about how you can take the next steps at PLNU by reaching out to an admissions counselor today.